nawinkhatiwada/AndroidMVPArchitecture/README.md

 https://msdn.microsoft.com/en-us/library/ff649571.aspx

-**Note:** If your code won't build due to missing keystore then you need to add keystore directory that contains two files with **.jks** extension and generate the signed apk for debug and release build with **.jks** directory.
-The password and alias is available on gradle.properties file or if you are aware about generating the apk then you may follow your own way.
+**Note:** If your code won't build due to missing keystore then you need to add keystore directory that contains two files with **.jks** extension and generate the signed apk for debug and release build.
+The password and alias is available on gradle.properties file or if you are aware about generating signed apk then you may follow your own way.

 ![](https://github.com/nawinkhatiwada/AndroidMVPArchitecture/blob/master/app/src/main/res/drawable/keystore.png)
 --------------------------------------------------------------------------------------------